Proteins Are Important.

 This way you always have a good source, regardless of what your meal might be.

 Great sources of proteins are meats, fish, nuts and cheese.
-Certain grains such as quinoa or legumes such as black beans or kidney beans are also well-rounded sources.
-(Most other legumes have to be paired with other food staples for full amino acids.)
+Certain grains such as quinoa or legumes like black beans or kidney beans are also well-rounded sources.

 Eggs are another amazing source with all the necessary amino acids, and Greek yogurt and cottage cheese make for easy protein backups.